OCR Biology Respiration Revision Notes

 Describe and explain the process of aerobic respiration.
 [6 marks]

-Include glycolysis, Krebs cycle, and electron transport chain, along with energy yield.
+Include glycolysis, Krebs cycle, and electron transport chain; mention ATP production and by-products.

 Explain how anaerobic respiration differs from aerobic respiration.
 [4 marks]

-Focus on oxygen requirement, energy yield, and by-products.
+Focus on oxygen usage, energy yield, and by-products.

 What is meant by the term 'respiration'?
 [2 marks]

-Define respiration and mention its purpose in cells.
+Define respiration and its role in energy production.

 Practice Quiz

-What is the primary product of aerobic respiration?
+What is the primary energy currency produced during respiration?

 Need custom study material?